-The SF-T7603 from Sunny Health & Fitness is a folding treadmill and is particularly suited for walking.
-This treadmill has three manually adjustable incline levels and nine built-in user programs.
-The incline and the workout programs are especially useful if you want to vary your normal walking routine.
+The SF-T7603 from Sunny Health & Fitness is a folding treadmill and is particularly suited for walkers.
+It has three manually adjustable incline levels and nine built-in user programs.
+The incline and workout programs are especially useful if you want to vary your normal workout routine.

-Furthermore, this treadmill has a 2.2 HP motor which is probably powerful enough for most walkers and joggers.
-If you’re looking for a basic home treadmill to walk on, then the SF-T7603 might be a good choice.
+Furthermore, it has a 2.2 HP motor which is probably powerful enough for most walkers and joggers.
+So if you’re looking for a basic home treadmill, then the SF-T7603 might be a good choice.

-- Empty space for a water holder or remote control.
+- It has an empty space on the console which you can use as a water bottle holder or remote control.

 - The maximum weight capacity of 220-Lbs might be too low for some people.

-If you are a heavy person who’s searching for a treadmill, then you might want to take a look at the ProGear HCXL 4000.
-This treadmill is designed for heavy people who want to use their treadmill mainly for walking and light jogging up to 4 MPH.
+If you are a heavy person, then you might want to take a look at the ProGear HCXL 4000.
+It's designed for heavy people who want to use their treadmill mainly for walking & light jogging up to 4 MPH.

-The HCXL 4000 has a maximum weight limit of 400-Lbs.
-ProGear made sure it can hold this amount of weight by testing the limit of the treadmill.
-Another reason why the treadmill might be an attractive option for people who are overweight is the extra wide 20” (W) by 40” (L) belt.
+The HCXL 4000 has a maximum weight capacity of 400-Lbs.
+ProGear made sure it can hold this amount of weight by testing its limits.

 - 18” extra long handles which provide more stability and safety during your walks.